-Creative independence and passionate, unconventional management have allowed him, over time, to learn and develop his own brand of original and unique products, currently distributed the world over.
+Creative independence and passionate, unconventional management have allowed him, over time, to develop his own brand of original and unique products, currently distributed the world over.

 Simplicity, weightlessness, emotion, creative invention and amazement are the fundamental components of each lamp or lighting project designed by Davide Groppi.

-Davide Groppi creations are never conceived as just lights or lamps.
-They come about through the need to give life to something that is necessary or significant.
+Davide Groppi creations come about through the need to give life to something that is necessary or significant.

-Light in the hands of Davide Groppi is a wonderful way to seduce and excite.
+Light, for Davide Groppi, is a wonderful way to seduce and excite.

-Davide Groppi has also been recognised for excellence by the press and received prestigious awards for his lighting creations, including the Edida Award in 2011 for the Sampei lamp, the Design Plus Award in 2014 for the Neuro lamp, as well as two awards at the 23rd edition of the ADI Compasso d’Oro Awards for the Nulla lamp and for the Sampei lamp, and the ADI Compasso d’Oro Mention of Honour upon our rechargeable lamp Tetatet in 2016.
-The ADI Compasso d’Oro Award is considered the oldest and most prestigious recognition for design in the world.
+Davide Groppi has also recognised for excellence by the press and received prestigious awards, including the Edida Award, in 2011, for the Sampei lamp; the Design Plus Award, in 2014, for the Neuro lamp; the two awards at the 23rd edition of the ADI Compasso d’Oro Awards for the Nulla lamp and for the Sampei lamp; the ADI Compasso d’Oro Mention of Honour upon our rechargeable lamp Tetatet in 2016.
+As part of the “Quirinale

 DAVIDE GROPPI BY DAVIDE GROPPI.